How NOW Group Matches Members to Partners

 Frequently Asked Questions

-Can a low Referral Resonance Score be improved?
+Q: Can a low Referral Resonance Score be improved over time?

-→ Related: What is NET_SYNC?
-NOW Group's strategic partner matching process explained
+→ What Is NET_SYNC?
+Strategic partner matching explained (www.nowgroup.co.nz/blog/what-is-net_sync-now-group-s-strategic-partner-matching-process-explained)

-→ Related: What is the NOW Nexus?
-The member intelligence system behind NOW Group
+→ What Is the NOW Nexus?
+Member intelligence system explained (www.nowgroup.co.nz/blog/what-is-the-now-nexus-member-intelligence-system)

 Sources & References